 - Edit.
 Opens the editing screen for the selected article.
 If more than one article is selected (where applicable), only the first article will be opened.
 The editing screen can also be opened by clicking on the Title or Name of the article.

 - Publish.
 Makes the selected articles available to visitors to your website.

 - Unpublish.
 Makes the selected articles unavailable to visitors to your website.

-- Featured.
+- Feature.
 Marks selected articles as featured.
 Works with one or multiple articles selected.

 - Check-in.
 Checks-in the selected articles.
 Works with one or multiple articles selected.